gottfriedsz/falsehoods-quantum/README.md

     No, actually not.
 Actually it was just a hype by media and only a simplification of what happened.
 See https://scottaaronson.blog/?p=6871 for detailed explaination.

+38. I have to use Python to program quantum computers.

+      No, see quantum falsehood #26.

 Licensed under [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).